 From a mental perspective, the act of doing something that improves your outward appearance — moisturizing, in this case — can have a lasting positive impact on how you feel about yourself in general, something psychotherapist Ari Hoffman explained to us in a previous article:

 “When I get up and look in the mirror and I’m unhappy with what I see, it doesn’t feel great.
 And even if I know ‘it’s only skin-deep’ and ‘you can’t judge a book by it’s cover,’ it still doesn’t feel good.
 And even if I have great self-esteem, not liking what I see in the mirror makes a difference.

-On some level, depending on how adept you are at moisturizing, the act of rubbing your body could replicate the sensation a massage, and as we learned in our recent piece about why massages feel good, when you knead your skin in the right ways, your brain releases an assortment of feel-good chemicals that alleviate stress and anxiety (and sometimes even reduce pain).
+On some level, depending on how adept you are at moisturizing, the act of rubbing your body could replicate the sensation of a massage, and as we learned in our piece about why massages feel good, when you knead your skin in the right ways, your brain releases an assortment of feel-good chemicals that alleviate stress and anxiety (and sometimes even reduce pain).
 So that could be at play here, too.